Keith Holyoake: First National Government: 1949–1957

 As Minister of Agriculture for eight years Holyoake enhanced his reputation as a level-headed good administrator.
 Farm mechanisation was encouraged, the "extermination policy" achieved nearly eliminated the rabbit pest.
 Dismantling of marketing producer controls was completed.

-Holyoake twice went to London to re-negotiate price levels on meat and wool products, and in 1955 attended the Food and Agricultural Organisation conference in Rome.
+Holyoake twice went to London to re-negotiate price levels on meat and wool products, and in 1955 attended the Food and Agriculture Organization conference in Rome.
 On his return to New Zealand he visited India and the Soviet Union to seek alternative markets for New Zealand, although his trip bore little fruit.
-In 1957 he led a delegation seeking to protect New Zealand's access to the British market without notable success.
+In 1957, he led a delegation seeking to protect New Zealand's access to the British market, without notable success.